Andreev Reflection in the Quantum Hall Regime at an Al/InAs Junction on a Cleaved Edge

 As shown in Fig.\,\ref{figure2}(b), $Z = 0.42$ and $\Gamma = 0.17\Delta$ reproduce the measured bias dependence, including the conductance enhancement factor $G/G_\text{n}$ of $1.28$ at zero bias.
 Both finite $Z$ and $\Gamma$ reduce the Andreev reflection probability, resulting in a conductance enhancement factor less than 2, the value expected for an ideal junction.
 Note, however, that a mismatch in the Fermi velocity at the junction leads to a finite normal reflection probability even in the absence of a barrier.
-The resulting $I$-$V$ characteristics can be described by replacing $Z$ by an effective value $Z_\text{eff}=\sqrt{Z^{2}+(1-r)^{2}/4r}$, where $r$ is the Fermi velocity ratio~\cite{Blonder1983}.
+The resulting $I$-$V$ characteristics can be described by replacing $Z$ with an effective value $Z_\text{eff}=\sqrt{Z^{2}+(1-r)^{2}/4r}$, where $r$ is the Fermi velocity ratio~\cite{Blonder1983}.
 In fact, for our InAs 2DES with $v_\text{F} = 5 \times 10^{5}$~m/s, the Fermi velocity mismatch alone is sufficient to make $Z_\text{eff} \geq 0.42$, assuming bulk Al~\cite{Wegehaupt1977}.
 Including the two-dimensionality of the 2DES, which is not considered in the BTK model, would further increase $Z_\text{eff}$~\cite{Mortensen1999}.
 These observations suggest that our junction is virtually barrier-free.
 Interestingly, the obtained $\Gamma = 0.17\Delta$ corresponds to a quasiparticle lifetime $\tau_\text{qp}$ ($= h/2 \pi \Gamma$) of $24$~ps.
 This is more than 10 times longer than that for the NbN/graphene device~\cite{Lee2017}, indicating that a high-quality superconducting electrode has been obtained by CEO.

 We also measured Andreev reflection with the magnetic field $B_{x}$ applied perpendicular to the superconducting thin film [inset of Fig.\,\ref{figure2}(b)].
 From the critical field of $B_\text{c}^{\perp} = 0.39$~T, the effective coherence length is estimated to be $\xi = 29~$nm.
-Although this value is much shorter than the typical values for Al ($> 1~\mu$m), possibly due to the spin-orbit interaction induced by Pt~\cite{Meservey1994,Mazur2022}, it is important to note that the thickness (10~nm) of our superconducting film is even smaller.
+While this value is much shorter than the typical coherence length for Al ($> 1~\mu$m), possibly due to the spin-orbit scattering induced by Pt, it is important to note that the thickness of our superconducting film (10~nm) is even smaller.